akka/akka/akka-docs/cluster/new.rst

 process again.
 If the unreachable node will be permanently down then it can be removed from the cluster directly with the ``remove`` user action.
 The cluster can also *auto-down* a node using the accrual failure detector.

+This means that nodes can join and leave the cluster at any point in time, e.g. provide cluster elasticity.

 State diagram for the member states